top of page

 You may not be involved, employed, or engaged in any activity which may or is likely to create a conflict of interest.
 In addition to this general obligation, you are expected to seek the Company’s express permission, which shall not be unreasonably refused, before undertaking any additional employment.

-Personal and property searches
+Personal and property inspections

 Company Property